-I am an Assistant Professor in the Department of Electrical and Computer Engineering at Western University, Canada and a Faculty Affiliate at Schwartz Reisman Institute for Technology and Society.
-My research focuses on human-centric multiagent systems, combining methods from empirical/behavioral game theory, software engineering, human-AI and human-robot interaction.
+Atrisha Sarkar heads the Humans and Autonomous Agents Lab at Western University.
+She is an Assistant Professor in the Department of Electrical and Computer Engineering at Western University, Canada and a Faculty Affiliate at Schwartz Reisman Institute for Technology and Society.
+Her research focuses on human-centric multiagent systems, combining methods from empirical/behavioral game theory, software engineering, human-AI and human-robot interaction.
 The goal of this research is to design automated AI systems that prioritize safety and reliability in specific applications, ultimately ensuring the well-being of individual users and society as a whole.
-Key themes of my work include:

 News